Crocoblock/jet-engine-cct-single-page/README.md

 - **Content Type** - CCT to add a single page for.
 - **Content template** - Listing Item template, which will be used as main content template for the single page.
 You can use any builders supported by JetEngine to create it.
 - **Slug field** - CCT field, which will be used to generate a slug of the current CCT item for the URL.
-You can use or specially defined field of your CCT, which is already formatted for the URL.
+You can use specially defined field of your CCT, which is already formatted for the URL.
 Or any other **text** field of your CCT - plugin automatically formats it as URL slug.
 <img width="1538" height="74" alt="image" src="https://github.com/user-attachments/assets/9d1b92de-fb3d-4f20-8f82-b9e9b4ff7543" />

 - **Page title pattern** - format of the page title, which will be generated for the current CCT item.
 Use fields of